CodeByZach/sublime_php_getters_setters/README.md

 =======================

-With PHP Getters and Setters you can automatically generate _Getters_ and _Setters_ for your php classes.
+With PHP Getters and Setters you can automatically generate _Getters_ and _Setters_ for your PHP classes.

 Features:
 ---------

-* Generate Getters, Setters or Both
+* Generate Getters, Setters or Both.
-* Can be applied to all class properties or just to a single one
+* Can be applied to all class properties or just to a single one.
-* Description, Type and Type Hinting automatically discovered from the variable docblock
+* Description, Type and Type Hinting automatically discovered from the variable docblock.
-* fully customizable templates
+* Fully customizable templates.

 Usage Instruction:
 ------------------